 The broccoli is still going.
 Some of the stems have fallen limp, but there are still plenty of florets near the centers of the plants that are in fine shape, and quite sweet after the frost.

-The fall lettuces and arugula didn't grow very big this year, but because they are so close to the ground, they are still in great shape, even after the freezing weather.
+The fall lettuces and arugula didn't grow very big this year, but because they are so close to the ground, they're still in great shape, even after the freezing weather.
 I pulled this whole bed, which leaves just one last row of lettuce under a tunnel for the winter.

 Those greens, plus some dill, parsley, and beet greens made it into the salad spinner, and eventually onto our dinner plates.